11 Innovative Physical Theater Companies

 Not Man Apart (Los Angeles)

-Founded in 2004, this physical theater ensemble aims to “move, innovate and inspire.”
-Not Man Apart blends dance and the spoken word to create compelling theatrical events; their piece “Ajax in Iraq” used haunting physicality and the Ajax myth to tell the story of the first female military combatants in U.S. history.
+Founded in 2004, this physical theater ensemble aims to “move, innovate, and inspire.”
+Not Man Apart blends dance and spoken word to create compelling theatrical events.
+Its production of Ellen McLaughlin’s “Ajax in Iraq” filtered an ancient Greek myth through a modern lens, telling the story of the first female military combatants in U.S. history through haunting physicality.

-This Copenhagen-based theater company emphasizes collaboration above all else, creating ensemble-based multi-disciplinary works with community integration in mind.
-Previous pieces included “Georgette va au Supermarche,” a woman's absurd journey through the supermarket performed in French and English, and “Next Door,” one man's profound exploration of connection in the aftermath of his neighbor's death.
+This Danish troupe emphasizes collaboration above all else, creating ensemble-based multidisciplinary works with community integration in mind.
+Previous productions include 2007’s “Georgette Va au Supermarche,” which tracks a woman’s absurd journey through a supermarket; and 2013’s “Next Door,” a profound exploration of connection in the aftermath of an unexpected death.

-Synetic’s Paata and Irina Tsikurishvili moved to the United States from Georgia in the 1990s and founded Synetic as a fusion of American and Georgian storytelling styles.
-The company uses stunning physicality to express classical texts with or without words, and has earned over 100 Helen Hayes Award Nominations taking home dozens of wins over the course of its existence.
+Paata and Irina Tsikurishvili left their home country of Georgia in the 1990s and landed in Virginia, where they founded Synetic, a company that fuses American and Georgian storytelling styles.
+The company uses stunning physicality to perform classical texts with and without words.
+Synetic has won dozens of Helen Hayes Awards over the course of its existence.

-Theater Grottesco was founded in Paris in 1983 to produce movement-based pieces in the great tradition of Jaques Lecoq.
-Santa Fe-based since 1996, Grottesco’s classical and contemporary techniques (buffoon, mask, and ensemble work) come together to create visually stunning and surprising performances.
-Workshops in neutral mask, commedia, and clowning train actors for the company’s imaginative process.
+Founded in Paris in 1983, this company produces highly physical pieces in the tradition of legendary movement coach Jaques Lecoq; the troupe relocated to Santa Fe in 1996.
+Grottesco employs classical and contemporary techniques—including buffoon, mask, and ensemble work—to create visually stunning, surprising performances.
+Workshops in neutral mask, commedia, and clowning train actors in the company’s imaginative style.

-Theatre de l’Ange Fou (London & Spring Green, Wis.)
+Theatre de l’Ange Fou (London, U.K., and Spring Green, WI)

-This Brisbane-based physical theater creates compelling work that combines ancient Asian dance-theater with pop-culture and the avant-garde movement.
-Their productions range from "radical reinterpretations of the classics to innovative self-devised works, many of which have been showcased at national and international festivals," according to the company website.
+This Australian troupe creates compelling work that combines ancient Asian dance-theater with pop-culture influences and the avant-garde movement styles.
+Its productions range from “radical reinterpretations of the classics to innovative self-devised works, many of which have been showcased at national and international festivals,” according to the company’s website.

 Recommended